microsoft/TypeScript/doc/spec.md

 add({ name: "Jill", favoriteColor: "green" });  // Ok
 ```

 TypeScript object types model the diversity of behaviors that a JavaScript object can exhibit.
-For example, the jQuery library defines an object, ‘$’, that has methods, such as ‘get’ (which sends an Ajax message), and fields, such as ‘browser’ (which gives browser vendor information).
-However, jQuery clients can also call ‘$’ as a function.
+For example, the jQuery library defines an object, '$', that has methods, such as 'get' (which sends an Ajax message), and fields, such as 'browser' (which gives browser vendor information).
+However, jQuery clients can also call '$' as a function.
 The behavior of this function depends on the type of parameters passed to the function.

 The following code fragment captures a small subset of jQuery behavior, just enough to use jQuery in a simple way.